huggingface/EnergyStarAI/README.md

 A repository for the AI Energy Star Project, aiming to establish energy efficiency ratings for AI models.

+> [!NOTE]
+> This is still a work in progress.

+## Hardware

+The Dockerfile provided in this repository is made to be used on NVIDIA H100 GPUs.
+If you would like to run benchmarks on other types of hardware, we invite you to take a look at [these configuration examples](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star) that can be run directly with [Optimum Benchmark](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev).

 ## Usage

 You can build the Docker image with: